Updated: March 17, 2026

 Real estate market Portugal: The supply-demand imbalance

 While there’s a push for rehabilitating older properties, the pace hasn’t been enough to fully meet demand, keeping pressure on prices in many areas.
+A property finder in Portugal can keep you in the loop on the latest market trends and offer valuable insight.

 Government policies and the housing shortage